 - a) Establish a state tax credit for landowners to rent and sell land to priority producers and land stewards.
-Provide additional incentives for selling or leasing at lower than market value and for additional provisions such as long-term, flexible leases. - b) Revise existing tax law to enable and encourage the transition of land during producers' lifetime. - c) Establish funding for land-linking programs to: - Support ongoing improvements and maintenance and continuously research and add new properties available in all regions across the state. - ii) Support capacity building and regional staff for the managing organization to partner with counties and local governments.
+Provide additional incentives for selling or leasing at lower than market value and for additional provisions such as longterm, flexible leases. - b) Revise existing tax law to enable and encourage the transition of land during producers' lifetime. - c) Establish funding for land-linking programs to: - Support ongoing improvements and maintenance and continuously research and add new properties available in all regions across the state. - ii) Support capacity building and regional staff for the managing organization to partner with counties and local governments. - iii) Support and facilitate partnerships between landowners and priority producers and land stewards with the ultimate goal of sovereignty and full ownership.
+[Add: expand on what this support looks like.] - d) Establish a producer pension fund to allow producers to retire without needing to sell their land to the highest bidder.